 “I’d love to!
 But, you know, as much as I’d like that, my partner would love meeting you even more.
 He’s a huge fan of yours.
 Got tons of your CDs.
 He was out of town on Saturday and when he learned you’d been there and played, well, I’ll tell you, it wasn’t pretty!
 If I have to tell him we went out for a drink together and he wasn’t included…”

 He stopped because Mike was laughing.
-“You don’t know how happy that makes me,” he said when he finished.
+“You don’t know how happy this makes me,” he said when he finished.
 “You’ve just set my mind at ease.
 This will be fun, not awkward as I was afraid it would be.
 Why don’t you pick the place?
 I want somewhere private, intimate even, and fairly quiet, some place where we can talk undisturbed.
 And do bring your partner.
 I’ll enjoy meeting him.”

 Which was why, an hour later, three men sat in an alcove at an upscale lounge in town.
 Tad had a beer in front of him, his partner Robert had a martini, and Mike had a small glass of 16-year-old Lagavulin.